 Repurposing Grants for the Rest of the World

-The ReGRoW pilot is a non-profit program developed to support the growth of clinical research from within low and lower-middle income countries (LMICs) to find treatments for patients in LMICs, using repurposed therapies.
+ReGRoW is a non-profit program developed to support the growth of clinical research from within low and lower-middle income countries (LMICs) to find treatments for patients in LMICs, using repurposed therapies.

 Funding For Clinical Research From Within LMICs

 There is a significant need for expanding clinical research capacity in LMICs, where many talented researchers struggle to get the necessary funding to advance their ideas.
 Currently, less than 10% of global resources are dedicated to research in developing countries.
-We are addressing both the need for the building of clinical research capacity and the funding gap in LMICs with a pilot program, called ReGRoW: Repurposing Grants for the Rest of the World.
+We are addressing both the need for the building of clinical research capacity and the funding gap in LMICs with our program called ReGRoW: Repurposing Grants for the Rest of the World.

-The ReGRoW pilot will provide up to three grants – between US$25,000 and US$50,000 each – for scientists and clinicians in LMICs who are investigating how currently approved therapies can be repurposed for the treatment of unsolved diseases in their own communities.
+ReGRoW is providing four grants – between US$25,000 and US$50,000 each – for scientists and clinicians in LMICs who are investigating how currently approved therapies can be repurposed for the treatment of unsolved diseases in their own communities.

 In doing so, we aim to: